 Product nodes, we had one node selected to view its properties.

-Our legend shows that 1 node out of 77 nodes is currently selected, which is what we want.
 If we have more than one node selected, then we can click in a blank part of the scene to unselect everything, then click on the node we are interested in viewing.